mtyazici/hazelcast-platform-operator/DEVELOPER.md

 ### Running end-to-end tests

-You can run end-to-end tests by either [deploying the operator to Kubernetes cluster](#deploying-the-operator-to-kubernetes) or [running the operator locally](#running-the-operator-locally).
+You can run end-to-end tests by [deploying the operator to Kubernetes cluster](#deploying-the-operator-to-kubernetes).

 ```shell
 make test-e2e NAMESPACE=<YOUR NAMESPACE>